nitezabelaj/SmartShield-AI-Scam-Detector/README.md

 ### License

 This project is licensed under the MIT License.

-You are free to use, modify, and distribute this project for educational and commercial purposes.
+You are free to use, modify, and distribute this project for educational & commercial purposes only.